Search Party (TV series): Conception and development

+Sarah-Violet Bliss and Charles Rogers became friends while at New York University's Graduate Film School, where in their third year they made feature film Fort Tilden (2014), a hard-to-watch comedy about unsympathetic millennials that was well-received by critics, winning the grand jury award at the 2014 South by Southwest film festival.
+Alt-comedy mainstay Michael Showalter was an adjunct professor at the school at the time and after being impressed by the pair's work on the film and their writing for Netflix show Wet Hot American Summer: First Day of Camp, joined them in trying to develop a satirical show about "aimless youth" that grew out of Fort Tilden.

+Bliss and Rogers considered different narrative hooks for the show, until Showalter and production company Jax Media proposed structuring it as a murder mystery.
+At the time, true crime podcasts such as Serial, often starring what Showalter called "Brooklyn intellectuals" exploring dangerous environments, were surging in popularity.
+Production company Jax Media were confident in the project but concerned that the writers' unique voice and the project's genre ambiguity could make it hard to sell to networks, so decided to take on the risk of financing the pilot themselves.

+Casting and production

-In June 2015, it was announced Alia Shawkat, John Early, John Reynolds, and Meredith Hagner had all been cast in the pilot, with Sarah-Violet Bliss and Charles Rogers directing and writing alongside Michael Showalter, Lilly Burns, Tony Hernandez, John Skidmore, Brittany Segal serving as executive producers and producers respectively.
+In June 2015, it was announced Alia Shawkat, John Early, John Reynolds, and Meredith Hagner had all been cast in the pilot, with Showalter, Lilly Burns, and Tony Hernandez serving as executive producers and John Skidmore, Brittany Segal as producers.

+Alia Shawkat, who played the lead role of Dory Sief, pictured at South by Southwest 2016.

 In November 2015, TBS ordered the series and in December 2016, the series was renewed for a second season, which premiered on November 19, 2017.
 In April 2018, a third season was ordered, however in October 2019 it was announced the series would move to HBO Max, where the third season would premiere at the service's Spring 2020 launch.
 A fourth season was also ordered, which premiered in 2021.
 On February 9, 2021, HBO Max renewed the series for a fifth season.
 On November 9, 2021, the fifth season was given a premiere date of January 7, 2022, revealed to be its last.

 Filming

+Of the filming of the pilot, Shawkat later commented "We shot it like an indie movie, stealing shots on subways and wearing some of our own clothes.
+I was like, this is good but it’s never going to get made."
 The shooting of the first season began in the summer of 2015 in Brooklyn, New York, including locations in Greenpoint, Williamsburg, Gowanus, Windsor Terrace, and Park Slope.
 For the filming of the second season the production returned to New York.
 Filming for season 3 began in September 2018 and wrapped that November.
 Production on Season 4 began in December 2019 and wrapped in late February 2020.